jessepollocklives/harmonicCalculator/README.md

-# harmonicCalculator by Jesse Pollock
+# harmonicCalculator

-This is my project for Programming Fundamentals class Fall 2022
+This was a project for my programming fundamentals class

-The project combines HTML, CSS, and JavaScript
+It uses HTML, CSS, and JavaScript

 JS concepts demostrated include the following:
-* Functions
+* functions
-* IF/ELSEIF/ELSE statements
+* if/else statements
-* FOR loops
+* for loops
-* WHILE loops
+* while loops
-* Nested logic
+* nested logic
-* Separating Input, Processing, and Output
+* separating input, processing, and output

+Fun Fact: this was also my first readme written with Markdown syntax